mejiagarcia/SafeStuff/README.md

 <li>UIButton</li>
 </ul>

-The folling UIKit elements are implementing this protocol that contains a safe title.
+The following UIKit elements are implementing this protocol that contains a safe title.

 ```swift
 protocol SafeTitleProtocol {